Finding the perfect hallway ideas for your home isn't always easy, but it should be.

 Whether it’s the first space your guests see or a route between rooms, a hallway merits serious design attention.

-Winning schemes pay attention to wall and floor treatments, mood and storage – whether concealed or statement, fit plenty to ensure that it doesn’t become a glorified dumping ground.
+Winning schemes pay attention to wall and floor treatments, mood, and storage – whether concealed or statement, fit plenty, particularly focusing on hallway shoe storage solutions, to ensure that it doesn’t become a glorified dumping ground.

 The hallway is usually the first area of your home that visitors encounter and, as such, should be a reflection of your taste and personality.
 You can go flamboyant or pared back: nothing is off limits as long as the scheme is in tune with the rest of your home and not a one-off statement that competes with other rooms.

 This Welsh barn was rebuilt stone by stone and is now at one with its glorious country setting